Svedrin/microfw/README.md

 *   `drop`: Block the traffic without letting the sender know.
 They'll just run into a timeout.

 Outbound traffic and ICMP traffic is always allowed.

+## Custom

+A list of custom rules to include in the configuration.
+Mostly useful for services to be exposed via DNAT.

 # Installation